pausz/pysdnet/readme.rst

 pysdnet
 =======

-that's pronounced, Sydney, he he

 what
 ----

-This is a humble library to integrate stochastic delayed differential equations that resemble more or less networks.
+This is a library to integrate stochastic delayed differential equations that resemble more or less networks.
 A pure NumPy integrator is available, and a more efficient C version runs quite fine as well.
 A CUDA template is present, and I'm currently waiting to test and optimize it, but previous tests